cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_expire.rst

 - cleanse mailboxes of partially expunged messages (when using the "delayed" expunge mode), and
 - remove deleted mailboxes (when using the "delayed" delete mode), and
 - expire entries from conversations databases, and
-- archive messages from mailbox.
+- archive messages from mailbox, and
+- delete stale JMAP notifications.

 There are various annotations that **cyr_expire** respects: